 For the most part, monkey grass, also known as lilyturf, is a hardy plant.
 It is frequently used in landscaping for borders and edging.
-But, despite the fact that monkey grass is able to take a lot of abuse, it is still susceptible to disease.
+Despite the fact that monkey grass is able to take a lot of abuse though, it is still susceptible to disease.
 One disease in particular is crown rot.

 What is Monkey Grass Crown Rot?

 Monkey grass crown rot, like any crown rot disease, is caused by a fungus that thrives in moist and warm conditions.
 Normally, this problem is found in warmer, more humid states, but it can occur in cooler areas as well.

 Symptoms of Monkey Grass Crown Rot